NCAlgebra/NC/DOCUMENTATION/README.md

 >
 > The automatic expansion of powers of noncommutative symbols required
 > overloading the behavior of the built in `Power` operator, which was
-> interfeering and causing much trouble when commutative polynomial
+> interfering and causing much trouble when commutative polynomial
 > operations were performed inside an `NCAlgebra` session.
 >
 > Starting with **Version 6**, noncommutative monomials are represented